wikiLingo/wikiLingo/README.md

 {TABS}
 ```

-The above creates 2 tabs, it injects the css and javascript that is needed to generate the whole interface on demand!
+The above creates 2 tabs, it injects the CSS and JavaScript that is needed to generate the whole interface on demand!
 Cool!

 ##Syntax types
 ###Plugins